Canal & River Trust: Partnerships

 For each of the trust's waterway areas there is a regional partnership drawn from local communities.
 In addition an all-Wales partnership considers issues relating to Welsh waterways and a separate partnership exists for the trust's museums and attractions.

 Trustees

 The trustees are legally responsible for ensuring that the trust meets its charitable objectives.
 Trustees are the unpaid board directors of the trust, taking collective decisions on policy and overarching strategy and providing oversight of the executive directors.

 Management

 Executive directors manage the everyday operation of the trust and develop policy and strategy for approval by the trustees.

 Committees

 The trust is supported through a number of advisory committees covering a range of different areas from freight and navigation to volunteering and heritage.
 These groups provide advice direct to the management of the trust.

-The trust's head office is in Milton Keynes.
+The trust's head office is in Ellesmere Port.
 It operates 11 local offices that deal with the general maintenance of the waterways in their area.
 These offices are based on the Waterways Partnership regions which are: